- How to Recover A Deleted Google Workspace Account from Google Admin Console?

 Note: Don’t forget to add this account to the SysCloud application before you try cross-user restoration.

-- Step 5: Select a service that you want to recover and select all files by clicking on the checkbox next to it.
+Step 4: Select an app that you want to recover and select all files by clicking on the checkbox next to it.

-- Step 6: Click on the “Restore” button on the top left of the page and select the “All” option from the drop-down menu to restore all the files in that service.
+Step 5: Click on the “Restore” button to restore all the files in the app.
 You will now be asked to specify the account to which you want to restore the data.